-- A H. pylori breath test (involves drinking a glass of clear, tasteless liquid that contains radioactive carbon and blowing into a bag)
+- An H. pylori breath test (involves drinking a glass of clear, tasteless liquid that contains radioactive carbon and blowing into a bag)

 - A barium swallow test (involves drinking a barium solution, which shows up on X-rays as it passes through your digestive system)

-- An endoscopy (a flexible tube is passed down through your throat and into your oesophagus and stomach to look for inflammation
+- An endoscopy (a flexible tube is passed down through your throat and into your esophagus and stomach to look for inflammation

 - Histamine 2 (H2) blockers (medicines that decrease acid production)